2012: The Year of Reckoning

 Tags: 1848, 1933, 1968, Andrea, Angela Merkel, Arab Spring, Barack Obama, Big Oil, CDU, Christian Wulff, Democrats, demonstrations, Deutsche Mark, Dream Coalition, Euro, Europe, European Union, facebook, FDP, Germany, hurricane, Johannes Heesters, Kim Jong Il, Konrad Adenauer, Kyrill, kyrillize, Michael J. Fox, NPD, Olympics, Rachel Madow, Republicans, Revolution, Rush Limbaugh, social networks, Twitter, Ulli, unemployment, USA, Vaclav Havel

 This entry was posted on Wednesday, January 4th, 2012 at 12:12 pm by Jason D. Smith and is filed under News from Across the Pond.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.